anvilistas/anvil-extras/docs/guides/components/slider.rst

     The color of the bars.
 Can be set to theme colors like ``'theme:Primary 500'`` or hex values ``'#2196F3'``.

+:color: str

+    The color of the bars.
+Can be set to theme colors like ``'theme:Primary 500'`` or hex values ``'#2196F3'``.

+:bar_height: str | int

+    The height of the bar.
+Can be a css length or an integer, which will be set to the pixel height.
+Defaults to 18.

+:handle_size: str

+    The size of the handle.
+Can be a css length or an integer, which will be the diameter of the handle.
+Defaults to 34.

 :enabled: bool

     Disable interactivity